emchin/Hack-School-Notes/Part_2.md

 If you've played pokemon before, you know that some attacks have different damage points based off of the pokemon's type!

 To easily mimic this effect, we are going to **randomize** the amount of damage that each attack does.

+**The minimum amount of damage a pokemon can do is 0.
+The maximum amount is 20.**

 ```
 attack : function (attacker) {